For information about recovery from specific emergency events, go to:

 The Emergency Relief Functional Support Group identifies and coordinates the provision of practical advice and personal support services required by individuals, families and communities.

-Housing SA establishes relief and recovery centres to support the affected community towards management of its own recovery.
+SA Housing Authority establishes relief and recovery centres to support the affected community towards management of its own recovery.
 Relief centres provide short-term shelter, information and personal support services such as food and temporary accommodation.
 Recovery centres provide affected people with information, financial assistance and referral to the wide range of recovery services.
 Other agencies contribute services such as basic first aid and interpreter services.

 The Emergency Relief Functional Support Group also reaches out to the community through home visits and phone calls.